 - Be sure that you have at least one replica.
 A multi-node cluster can still experience data loss if there aren't any replica shards.

 - Enable zone awareness.
 When zone awareness is enabled, then OpenSearch Service launches data nodes in multiple Availability Zones.
 OpenSearch Services tries to distribute primary shards and their corresponding replica shards to different zones.
 If there is a failure in one node or Availability Zone, your data is still available.
-For more information, see Configuring a multi-AZ domain.
+For more information, see Configuring a multi-AZ domain in Amazon OpenSearch Service.